ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 `_Hash_node_code_cache` uses template specialization mechanism to extend struct with an additional `_M_hash_code` field.
-And this optimization, I believe, one of the reasons why the «matryoshka dolls»-like design for node structs are used.
+And this optimization, I believe, is one of the reasons why the «matryoshka dolls»-like design for node structs are used.
 This way [Empty Base Optimization (EBO)][8] can be leveraged, when `_Hash_node_code_cache` will be extended by inheritance.
 And that's exactly what `_Hash_node_value` [is doing][8]: